 Researchers studying the Black Sea, one of the most unique bodies of water in the world, have uncovered a veritable time capsule of ancient ships hidden in its depths.

-"We're endeavouring to answer some hotly-debated questions about when the water level rose, how rapidly it did so and what effects it had on human populations living along this stretch of the Bulgarian coast of the Black Sea," Professor Jon Adams, principle investigator on the Black Sea M.A.P. project, said in a statement.
+"We're endeavouring to answer some hotly-debated questions about when the water level rose, how rapidly it did so and what effects it had on human populations living along this stretch of the Bulgarian coast of the Black Sea," Jon Adams, principle investigator on the Black Sea M.A.P. project, said in a statement.

 “We’ve never seen them this complete,” Adams told New Scientist.
 “Normally, it’s just bits of the lower hull, but here we have much upper-deck material.”

-The stunning preservation of the vessels, some dating back to the time of the Byzantine Empire, is due to the unique water composition of the Black Sea.
+The stunning preservation of the vessels, some dating to the Byzantine Empire, is due to the unique water composition of the Black Sea.
 Originally a freshwater lake, it was filled with salt water after the last glacial period.
 Today, it exchanges water with the Mediterranean Sea and some of Europe's largest rivers, resulting in two distinct water layers.
 While the upper, less-saline layer (from 0 to 600 feet) supports life, the lower, heavier layer down to the seabed is completely absent of oxygen and devoid of organisms.
 As a result, the wrecks of the Black Sea have become well-preserved, undersea time capsules.

 As for those beautifully detailed images, each of which took days to render, Adams says it's all thanks to a new state-of-art imaging technology called 3-D photogrammetry.